nyantakyiappiah-eng/nomophobia_insomnia-intervention-study-in-undergraduates/README.md

 ## Planned scripts

-The following R scripts will be added under `scripts/`:
+Additional R scripts may be added later, for example:

-1. `01_import_clean.R` – Import Excel file, clean variable names, create group factor, basic summaries.
-2. `02_baseline_analyses.R` – Descriptive statistics, correlations, baseline ANOVAs and effect sizes.
+1. `02_baseline_analyses.R` – Descriptive statistics, correlations, baseline ANOVAs and effect sizes.
-3. `03_change_analyses.R` – Pre–post change scores, regression/ANCOVA models.
+2. `03_change_analyses.R` – Pre–post change scores, regression/ANCOVA models.
-4. `04_figures.R` – Code to generate Figure 1 (nomophobia) and Figure 2 (insomnia).
+3. `04_figures.R` – Code to generate figures for nomophobia, insomnia, and other outcomes.

 ## How to use